Retirement Planning Checklist

 1-2 years before retirement

-- Review your plan handbook for retirement eligibility rules.
+- Review your plan guide for retirement eligibility rules.

-- Contact your employer to find out whether it participates in a health reimbursement arrangement with the Voluntary Employees' Beneficiary Association (VEBA).
+- Ask your employer if they participate in a health reimbursement arrangement with the Voluntary Employees’ Beneficiary Association (VEBA).

 3-12 months before retirement